ocoretech/CTF-workbook/Vulnbegin.md

                             Flag 6 found with the help of fuzzing

-Now add this X-token value in the cookie section of the page inspection and use the Mod header plugin to include this token value.
+Now add the X-token value in the cookie section of the page inspection and use the Mod header plugin to include this token value.
 Head back to the first subdomain you found and now it says that "User is authenticated" and you will find the seventh flag with the help of the endpoint "env".

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/08ea6556-e4ea-48f3-8afe-ba7649bde5af)